 Ensuring staff efficiency and consistency in quality of service between multiple sites is a constant challenge for the contract catering industry.
-With business reputation built upon dedication to delivering an excellent experience every time, regardless of the venue, there is no margin for error.
+With business reputation built upon dedication to delivering an excellent experiences every time, regardless of the venue, there is no margin for error.
 But how can managers be sure that staff are doing all the tasks required to ensure that all sites meet the highest possible standards?

-Compass Group, the leading provider of contract catering services in the UK and Ireland, resolved the issue by leveraging the possibilities of IoT technology to optimise compliance and take service delivery to the next level.
+Compass Group, a leading provider of contract catering services in the UK and Ireland, resolved the issue by leveraging the possibilities of IoT technology to optimise compliance and take service delivery to the next level.

 Operating in a number of prominent locations including ASDA, Mothercare and Ocado, it is essential for the company to safeguard its reputation from the damage caused by non-compliance, inconsistency and poor service.